 Interactive tooltips showing new cases by day

-Herman also makes interactive tables with the DT package, allowing the user to scroll through the data and sort by any of the variables in it by clicking on its name.
-The table can be seen in Figure 9-12.
+Herman also makes interactive tables with the DT package, allowing the user to scroll through the data and sort the values by clicking any of the variables in the heading.
+Figure 8-8 shows the table.

 [F09012.png]